 Marco van de Weert Associate Professor marco.vandeweert@sund.ku.dk Researcher profile Research focus: Peptide and protein formulation; biosimilars; analytical chemistry; fluorescence spectroscopy; peptide and protein aggregation.

-Stine Harloff-Helleberg Assistant Professor Stine.harloff@sund.ku.dk Researcher profile Research focus: oral drug delivery of biopharmaceuticals; intestinal mucosal barrier, interfacial science; biophysical characterization of barrier interactions; in vitro and in vivo models to further explore the barrier interactions.

-Vito Foderà Associate Professor vito.fodera@sund.ku.dk Researcher profile Research focus: Protein science; neurodegenerative diseases; nanomaterials for drug delivery; X-ray and neutron science, microscopy and optical and IR spectroscopy; modelling of biological processes.
-If you want to look at my research focus, please visit: www.vitofodera.com/ Examples of projects The second second Novel dosage forms with permeation enhancers for oral delivery of peptides and proteins Oral delivery of biopharmaceuticals is considered the Holy Grail of drug delivery.
-We will investigate new approaches to enhance uptake of biopharmaceuticals across oral mucosa by co-formulating the drug with permeation enhancers in novel solid dosage forms (e.g. micro-tablets, micro-containers, adhesive electrospun nanofiber patches, or expandable films).
-We will develop, characterize, and investigate in vitro, ex vivo and potentially in vivo how these increase oral peptide delivery.
-Supervisors: Hanne Mørck Nielsen, PhD student Freja Fredholt, post doc, Jukka Rantanen; Stine Harloff-Helleberg and/or Mai Bay Stie.
+Examples of projects Novel dosage forms with permeation enhancers for oral delivery of peptides and proteins

+Holy Grail of drug delivery.
+In this project aims to design and investigate new approaches to enhance absorption of biopharmaceuticals across mucosa in the mouth, stomach or intestine by co-formulating the drug with permeation enhancers in novel solid dosage forms (e.g. mini-tablets, micro-containers, adhesive electrospun nanofiber patches, or expandable films).
+We investigate in vitro (cell culture models), ex vivo (excised tissue in Ussing chambers) and eventually in vivo how these approaches increase oral peptide delivery.
+Please note that projects with hands-on in vivo work requires 60 ETCS credits and elective course in Laboratory Animal Science.
+Delivery of biopharmaceuticals after oral administration is considered the Supervisors: Hanne Mørck Nielsen, PhD student and/or post doc.
 Collaboration with industrial partners possible.
-Overcoming biobarrier challenges in drug delivery by functional excipients in nanosystems When studying drug delivery across epithelial barriers, e.g. the oromucosal or intestinal barrier, one of the key properties is the tightness of the epithelium due to the presence of epithelial cells as well as the tight junctions between the cells.
-This epithelial integrity is crucial for the normal function of the tissue, and tailored drug delivery systems are needed to enhance drug delivery.
-In this project, we investigate the mechanisms of how tailored formulation can lead to improved drug delivery.
-Specific junctionmodulating compounds or other permeation enhancers like cellpenetrating peptides will be formulated together with therapeutic peptides or proteins in nanoparticulate delivery system such as nanogels or polyelectrolyte complexes and thoroughly characterized.
-The drug delivery systems will evaluated biophysically to understand the intermolecular interactions and biobarrier dynamics in vitro in cell culture models.
-Supervisors: Hanne Mørck Nielsen and PhD student Patrick Frøslev Hybrid drug delivery systems based on lipids and peptide self-assembled nanoparticles Drug delivery systems based on well-characterized nanoparticles can be used to deliver various therapeutic compounds.
+Biobarrier interactions in drug delivery: Mechanism of action by functional excipients

+When studying drug delivery across epithelial barriers, one of the key properties is the tightness of the epithelium comprising both epithelial cells as well as sealing tight junctions between cells.
+Epithelial integrity is crucial for the normal function of the tissue, and cannot be irreversibly disrupted.
+In this project, we investigate the mechanisms of how excipients and formulations act on mucosa.
+Effects of specific junction-modulating compounds, permeation enhancers like cell-penetrating peptides or e.g. self-assembled nanosystems containing therapeutic peptides or proteins will be investigated in detail using in vitro cell culture models and ex vivo in Ussing chambers.
+Microscopy and histology of the tissue as well as integrity dynamics and peptide permeability should be assessed.
+Supervisors: Hanne Mørck Nielsen and PhD student and/or postdoc Hybrid drug delivery systems based on lipids and peptide/polymer self-assembled particles Drug delivery systems based on well-characterized nanoparticles can be used to deliver various therapeutic compounds.
 In this project you will prepare and characterize nanoparticles and investigate their behavior in vitro using advanced characterization methods.
-Based on your interest, the project can be focused on the more fundamental biophysical characterization, on the production methods, or the interaction of these systems with cells and mucus, as well as their performance in terms of release and antibiotic activity.

-Supervisors: Hanne Mørck Nielsen and PhD student Yuan Yuan or PhD student Zheng Huang Coats for efficient drug delivery into the skin Applying conventional dosage forms, such as creams and ointments for cutaneous therapies requires physical contact that may disrupt the sensitive skin and cause discomfort for the patients.
-The proposal aims to design and investigate the potential of a new topical formulation for easy application onto dry, cracked, compromised skin that occurs in many inflammatory skin diseases including atopic dermatitis.
-Supervisors: Hanne Mørck Nielsen and PhD student

-Characterizing ligand binding to proteins
+Based on your interest, the project can be focused on the more fundamental biophysical characterization, on drug delivery system production methods, or the interaction of these systems with cells and mucus, as well as their performance in terms of release and drug activity.
+Supervisors: Hanne Mørck Nielsen and PhD student Ultrathin coats for efficient drug delivery into barrier-impaired skin Applying conventional dosage forms, such as creams and ointments for cutaneous therapies requires physical contact that may disrupt the sensitive skin and cause discomfort for the patients.
+The proposal aims to design and investigate the potential of a new cutaneous formulations (based on e.g. lipid nanoparticles and/or thermoresponsive polymers) with anti-inflammatory and/or antimicrobial drugs for easy application onto dry, cracked, compromised skin that occurs in many inflammatory skin diseases including atopic dermatitis.
+Supervisors: Hanne Mørck Nielsen and PhD student Biopolymer composite hemostats for use on wounds Hemostats are microporous sponges used to stop bleeding and to absorb wound fluids in e.g. surgery.
+In this project, you will prepare and characterize sponges prepared from selected biopolymers.
+Mechanical stability and a high fluid absorption capacity are critical parameters that will be influenced both by the material and the preparation procedures.
+Supervisors: Hanne Mørck Nielsen and industrial collaborator Characterizing ligand binding to proteins